-The value of case studies should never be underestimated.
+The value of writing case studies should never be underestimated.
 They are one of the best ways in which you can bring to life the work you’ve done for your customers.
-And, in business, there is no better endorsement that the one coming from a real-life person, your customer, in their own words.
+And, in business, there is no better endorsement than the one coming from a real-life person, your customer, in their own words.

 Yet, case studies (especially in B2B) can often be dull, too product-focused and basically not fit for purpose.
-That’s why I’ve pulled together my top 10 tips for writing better case studies.
+That’s why I’ve pulled together my top 10 tips for writing case studies.
 You know, the kind of case studies that deliver real commercial value and resonate with your customers and prospects.

 Before writing your case study, think about why?
 What is its purpose?
 How will it be used?
 Where will it be used?
 By simply being clear at the onset of the who, what, why, when and where, you’re already well on your way to ensuring that your case study focuses on what’s important.

 2: Make it easy